hexoul/metasdk-react/README.md

 ```

 QRCode styles can be set for all components like above example `SendTransaction`
-- `qrpopup` decides if QRCode exists within popup or not. default: `true`
+- `qrpopup` decides if QRCode exists within popup or not. default: `false`
 - `qrsize` changes the size of QRCode by pixel. default: `128`
 - `qrvoffset` is a vertical offset from origin. default: `20`
 - `qrpadding` applies padding thickness of QRCode as style. default: `1em`